CloudCannon/pagefind/docs/content/docs/v1-migration.md

 Migrating from Pagefind 0.x to Pagefind 1.0 will work seamlessly in almost all cases, but there are some things to be aware of.

+## New features

+This page summarises the notable changes to existing behavior that Pagefind 1.0 introduces.

+For all ✨ new ✨ 1.0 features, see the full [release notes on GitHub](https://github.com/CloudCannon/pagefind/releases).

 ## New default output location

 The only breaking change in Pagefind 1.0 is that the default output location has changed from `/_pagefind/` to `/pagefind/`.